Odile Decq

-Odile Decq (born 1955) is a French architect, urban planner and academic.
+Odile Decq (born 1955) is a French architect, urban planner, and academic.
 She is the founder of the Paris firm, Studio Odile Decq and the architecture school, Confluence Institute.
 Decq is known for her self-described goth appearance and style.

 Education

 In the 1970s, Odile Decq first entered École Régionale d'Architecture de Rennes.
 She was told by the first year director that she would never become an architect because she did not possess the right spirit.
 She completed two years at Rennes, then moved to Paris, where she enrolled at La Villette (formerly called UP6).
 Because of the Protests of 1968, Decq spent a lot of time on strike, instead of in class.

 In order to finance her education, she began to work for French writer, architect, and urban planner Philippe Boudon.
-Boudon was writing about theory of architecture at that time, and was interested in Decq because of her studies in literature and linguistics.
+Boudon was writing about the theory of architecture at that time, and was interested in Decq because of her studies in literature and linguistics.
 Decq began reading for Boudon, and later went on writing for him.
 After four years, Decq resigned from her job with Boudon to pursue her diploma.

 She graduated in 1978 from École nationale supérieure d'architecture de Paris-La Villette with a diploma in urban planning from the Paris Institute of Political Studies in 1979.

 Career

 Decq opened her own firm in 1979.
 Her future partner in the firm and in life, Benoît Cornette, was studying medicine at the time.
-In 1985 Cornette earned a degree in architecture and the couple established the architecture firm ODBC.
+In 1985, Cornette earned a degree in architecture, and the couple established the architecture firm ODBC.
 The buildings they completed for the Banque Populaire de l’Ouest in Rennes with Peter Rice in 1990 brought them numerous awards and international recognition.
 It was the first metal-construction office building in France.

 Model building is especially important to her process.
 Decq and Benoît would create models with modular parts that could be moved in order to test the feasibility of various configurations.